Thumb hypoplasia is a spectrum of the defect varies from a working small thumb to total absence of the thumb.

 Classification of Thumb Hypoplasia [Blauth]

-This is similar to type IIA with an addition of aplasia of base of metacarpal and there is deficient carpometacarpal joint.
+This is similar to type IIA with an addition of aplasia of the base of metacarpal and there is deficient carpometacarpal joint.

-It is also called floating thumb.
+It is also called a floating thumb.
 The remnant of thumb is only attached to hand by the skin and digital neurovascular structures

 Complete absence of the thumb